zspitz/debuggingProcess/README.md

 Start --> N075[What HTTP method?]

-Start --> N076[Did the request have a payload?
-Was it supposed to?] --> N077[Does the payload fit the server's expectation?]
+Start --> N076[Did the request have a payload?\nWas it supposed to?] --> N077[Does the payload fit the server's expectation?]

 Start --> N078[Missing CORS headers?]